thegooddocsproject/request-for-comment/RFC-015-Chronologue.md

 ### Writing process <a id="process"> </a>

+The writers write in Markdown and store their documentation on the [`docs`](https://github.com/thegooddocsproject/chronologue/tree/docs) branch on Github.
+We use HUGO as a static site generator for the documentation as we regularly update the docs and it is the project's standard tool.

 The Chronologue working group starts its writing process when the template is in [Phase 6 - Improve the template with user feedback](https://github.com/thegooddocsproject/templates/blob/dev/CONTRIBUTING.md#overview-of-the-template-writing-phases).

 We decided to come in at this late stage because developing good templates is already quite time consuming and we don't want to add to the development cycle.